The walls of the town, which are

 The walls built in 1254 to strengthen the defence of the Crusader town mark the limit of the archaeological park.
-They enclose only a small part of ancient Caesarea.
-The town had a theatre, an amphitheatre and a hippodrome.
-Its population must have been in the region of tens of thousands of inhabitants.
-The office of the archaeological park provides only scanty information on the monuments outside the walled town.
+Its office provides only limited information on the monuments outside the walled town which include a hippodrome.
 They are situated in an area which has been developed by a private foundation, which acts as a municipality and has therefore great latitude of power.

 Two large statues were found when excavating the cardo; they have been placed one opposite the other as an embellishment to the street.
 They were probably removed from palaces or temples.
-Most likely they portrayed emperors; the white marble one depicted a deified emperor, the porphyry one an emperor holding a globe, the symbol of his power and sitting on a sort of throne.
-The white marble one was probably made at Afrodisias, a town in Asia Minor with many sculpture workshops.
-Guidebooks indicate the personage of the porphyry statue as Emperor Hadrian, but that emperor was usually portrayed naked (see a statue at Pergamum) or as a military commander (see a statue at the Museum of Israel).
-If I had to make a guess I would say Diocletian (see the porphyry statues of the Tetrarchs at Venice).
+Most likely they portrayed emperors; the white marble one depicted a deified emperor, perhaps Hadrian (see his statues at Antalya), the porphyry one an emperor holding a globe, the symbol of his power and sitting on a sort of throne, perhaps Diocletian or Constantine who regarded porphyry as a symbol of their status.

 In the 1950s a VIth century mansion was identified half a mile east of the walled town.
 After a few years it was covered to avoid its deterioration.
-In 2004-05 the foundation which developed the neighbourhood excavated and restored the mosaic of the central courtyard of the mansion and designed a small public garden around it.
-The ruins of the other parts of the mansion however lie under the ground and at first sight the mosaic area can be mistaken for a small roller skating facility.
+In 2005 the foundation which developed the neighbourhood excavated and restored the mosaic of the central courtyard of the mansion and designed a small public garden around it.

 The Birds Mosaic: details